ocarnes/Grindstone/README.md

 ###### Unused Nodes
 - This script checks for any unused/unknown nodes in your file.
 The auto-fix for this script will unlock and delete all unused nodes in the file.

+#### **Enumeration**

+###### Animation Node Enumeration
+- This script enumerates the animation nodes in your scene.
+There is no auto-fix for this script.

+###### Camera Node Enumeration
+- This script enumerates the camera nodes in your scene.
+There is no auto-fix for this script.

+###### Deformer Node Enumeration
+- This script enumerates the deformer nodes in your scene.
+There is no auto-fix for this script.

+###### Dynamics Node Enumeration
+- This script enumerates the dynamics nodes in your scene.
+There is no auto-fix for this script.

+###### Geometry Node Enumeration
+- This script enumerates the geometry nodes in your scene.
+There is no auto-fix for this script.

+###### Image Plane Node Enumeration
+- This script enumerates the image plane nodes in your scene.
+There is no auto-fix for this script.

+###### Lighting Node Enumeration
+- This script enumerates the lighting nodes in your scene.
+There is no auto-fix for this script.

+###### Shader Node Enumeration
+- This script enumerates the shader nodes in your scene.
+There is no auto-fix for this script.

+###### Texture Node Enumeration
+- This script enumerates the texture nodes in your scene.
+There is no auto-fix for this script.

+###### Utilities Node Enumeration
+- This script enumerates the utilities nodes in your scene.
+There is no auto-fix for this script.

 #### **Modeling**

 ###### Camera Count